gweltou/stt-tools/README.md

 Acronyms should be written in capital letters with no dots or dashes (E.g. UNESCO, COP21)

-Regional forms should be kept if their pronouciation is far from the "standard" form (E.g. "meump bet/on eus bet", "nege/an hini eo", "lâret/lavaret")
+Regional forms should be kept if their pronouciation is far from the "standard" form (but that's open to awkward an unending debates)
+(E.g. "meump bet/on eus bet", "nege/an hini eo", "lâret/lavaret")

 ## Workflow